Are We There Yet? Traveling with Children

 The bags are packed, the days of going stir-crazy are over, but unfortunately, you may still face a couple of challenges traveling with your kids.

-Whether you’re traveling by plane or car, here are a few recommendations and guidelines to think through for your kiddos.
+Whether you’re traveling by plane or car, here are a few recommendations and guidelines to think through for your children.
 Buckle up.
 Here we go.

-- Feed me: Let’s be honest, children and grown-ups alike all get grumpy if we’re not well fed and nourished.
+• Feed me: Let’s be honest, children and grown-ups alike all get grumpy if we’re not well fed and nourished.
 While traveling, this is even more important.
 Prevent hunger meltdowns by packing food that travels well and will make it through security if you’re flying.
 Read the TSA’s latest about traveling with breast milk/formula and baby food.
-Also, many airports now have lactation rooms to make infant feeding easier.
+Also, many airports now have lactation rooms to make infant feeding more comfortable.

-- Medicate me: The worst feeling in the world is when your kid is sick and you aren’t able to help them.
-Don’t forget to pack all the necessary medications, vitamins and daily supplements that you and your child may need while away from home.
-A good starting list includes fever reducers such as Tylenol or Motrin, allergy medicine and electrolyte packets.
-An extended list of what to bring in your first aid kit, especially when thinking about coronavirus, includes masks, gloves, thermometer, hand sanitizer, sanitizing wipes, bandages, sunscreen, bug spray, eye drops and ear drops.
+• Medicate me: The worst feeling in the world is when your child is sick and you can't help them.
+Don’t forget to pack all necessary medications your child may need while away from home.
+A good starting list includes fever reducers such as Tylenol or Motrin, allergy medicine, and electrolyte packets.
+Do not forget any prescribed medication your child might be on for example: an antibiotic, ear/eye drops, or any respiratory inhalers/spacers.
+Lastly, don't forget other necessary items such as masks, a thermometer, hand sanitizer, sanitizing wipes, bandages, sunscreen, and bug spray.

-- Entertain me: Depending on the age of your child, think about the easy things that will keep everyone busy for 30 minutes at a time.
-Whether that’s small toys, books, a smart tablet, cell phones or games, make sure you’re fully stocked, charged up, and ready for any delays in travel that may come up.
-You may even consider a wireless charger for those situations where you don’t have access to an electrical outlet.
+• Entertain me: Depending on the age of your child, think about easy activities that will keep everyone busy for 30 minutes at a time.
+Some great ideas are small toys, coloring/sticker books, games, or a smart tablet.
+Make sure you’re fully stocked with activities, charged up, and ready for any delays in travel that may come up.
+You may want to consider a wireless charger for those situations where you don’t have access to an electrical outlet.
+Lastly, you may want to download videos/movies in advance to the smart tablet as you may not have access to reliable internet.

-- Protect me: Even though states have decreased restrictions allowing some travel, the germs of COVID-19 are still all around us.
-Make sure you are protecting your family with personal protective equipment as recommended by the CDC.
-Additionally, practice good hand washing frequently and use sanitizing wipes to clean any surfaces that you or your child may touch.
+• Protect me: Even though travel is getting back to normal, the germs of COVID-19 and other viral illnesses are still lingering around us.
+Make sure you are protecting your family by practicing frequent hand washing and using sanitizing wipes to clean any surfaces that you or your child may touch.

-- Clean and comfort me: Bring an extra set of clothes for the kids and the adults, especially if traveling with a baby.
-Oftentimes, you’re ready with an additional onesie, but what will mom or dad change into when the explosive diaper or spit up happens?
+• Clean and comfort me: Bring an extra set of clothes for the kids and the adults, especially if traveling with a baby.
+Oftentimes, you’re ready with an additional onesie, but what will mom or dad change into this when the explosive diaper or spit up happens?
 Baby wipes or wet wipes are a good thing to have on hand even beyond the diaper years.
-It is also recommended to wear something that is comfortable and easy to maneuver in or change out of.
-Lastly, bring along the small comforts of home, like a blanket, pillow or stuffed animal to add an extra layer of comfort for the child that will remind them of home.
+Lastly, bring along the small comforts of home, like a blanket, pillow, or stuffed animal to add an extra layer of comfort for the child that will remind them of home.

 Traveling with kids can be a challenge, but with this list you’ll be a pro in no time.
 The only thing left to do now that you’re fully prepared is have a great time, take lots of pictures, and make unforgettable memories!